Z1springer/workout_tracker/README.md

 ### Notes from Zac's Demo

-- creates new repo, called mongoose*meal planner \_X*
+- creates new repo, called mongoose meal planner _X_

 - used express, compression, morgan, and mongoose _X_

-- created two models, Meal.js(Meal model) and Week.js(Week model) and an index.js(requiring and exporting Meal and Week)
+- created two models, Meal.js(Meal model) and Week.js(Week model) and an index.js(requiring and exporting Meal and Week) _X_

-- require mongoose and set Schema variable for each model
+- require mongoose and set Schema variable for each model _X_

 - Meal had name, servings, isTasty, isHotDog, and spicyLevel